 Tina Woodworth is AKC certified to evaluate all breeds of dogs for their CGC Certificate*

-2nd Option: After the four sessions $45.00 folr continuing lessons, as the dog prgressess these includes hand signals for the Down, Stand, Sit, Stay.
+2nd Option: After the two private sessions $45.00 folr continuing lessons, as the dog prgressess these includes hand signals for the Down, Stand, Sit, Stay.
 Dog is taught to hold the down stay with distractions such as our free range chickens, other dogs in training, our horse in nearby corral.

 3rd Option: $500.00 After completing private 1 on 1 training.
 Six Week Canine Good Citizenship "C.G.C."
 Training.